Lets talk about your wedding plans.

 Have you ever thought of just saying fuck it and eloping?

-Here are my top 12 reasons why you should elope in 2020.
+Here are my top 12 reasons why you should elope in Vancouver in 2022.

 This is your chance to plan the intimate wedding you’ve always wanted.
 “We want to elope, but we’re afraid to offend our friends and families.”
 With the current restrictions on large events, the dirty work has been done for you.
 It’s the perfect opportunity to steal away for a small wedding, since the choice is now out of your hands!